 Have you ever wondered if visual schedules may help your child?
-Does you child have difficulty transitioning from activity to activity, or place to place?
-There are many ways to support children with transitions and visual schedules is a great option.
-As adults we often use some sort of a visual schedule to stay organized: to do lists, planner, and sticky notes are just a few examples.
+Does your child have difficulty transitioning from activity to activity, or place to place?
+There are many ways to support children with transitions and visual schedules are a great option.
+As adults we often use some sort of a visual schedule to stay organized: to-do lists, planners, and sticky notes are just a few examples.

 What is a Visual Schedule?
 A visual schedule demonstrates upcoming events or activities through visual supports such as pictures, words, or tangible objects.
 Visual schedules may tell a student what is happening next, when it is happening, and maybe even where it will take place.
 Visual schedules can range in complexity.
 Some students may benefit from two pictures (i.e first/then) and some may benefit from having their entire day scheduled.

 Why would I use a visual schedule?
 As previously mentioned, most adults use visual schedules/ supports daily.
 They help students know what is coming next and can take the uncertainty out of an unfamiliar activity or event.
 Change can be difficult for many students, and visual supports can decrease stress and anxiety around new situations because they can SEE what they will be doing when.
 It can also help older students stay organized and know what they have to do and when they have to have it completed.

 My child would benefit from a visual schedule, but now what?
 The first step is the figure out the best design for your student.
 It is important to take into consideration things like comprehension level, attention span, sequencing ability, and interest level.
 It is important to present the information in a way that will be meaningful and fun for your child.
 There are high-tech options on tablets, phones, as well as low-tech options with objects or paper supports.